General Product Questions

 - Support for a wideForeScout CounterACT variety of network enforcement methods: 1) VLAN assignment, 2) ACL management, 3) virtual firewall.
 This flexibility allows customers to quickly deploy our NAC solution in difficult network environments, e.g. when computers are daisy-chained to VoIP phones.

-In general, 802.1X is a very secure method of device authentication, but there are alternative approaches that are as secure.
-Some of our customers have reported that 802.1X is simple to deploy within a small and/or homogeneous environment, but as the environments become larger with more heterogeneous equipment and a large number of legacy devices which do not support 802.1X, the overhead of deploying 802.1X, managing the exception list, and deploying and remediating 802.1X supplicants becomes greater than the overhead of supporting the alternative authentication mechanisms that we support.
+In general, 802.1X is a very secure method of device authentication, but there are alternative approaches that are just as secure.
+As IT environments become larger with more heterogeneous equipment and a large number of legacy devices which do not support 802.1X, the overhead of deploying 802.1X, managing the exception list, and deploying and remediating 802.1X supplicants may become burdensome.
+In these situation, alternative authentication approaches should be considered.

 Spire Security has written an excellent description of the pros and cons of 802.1X.
-See an authentication protocol, one of many components that comprise a full-featured NAC system.
-ForeScout CounterACT has a plug-in that allows it to leverage 802.1X.
-However, many customers find deployment and operation of 802.1x very difficult, so many customers choose alternative authentication methods.
-For more details, see “Network Access Control and 802.1x: Advantages, Constraints and Capabilities” by Spire Security.
+For more details, see “Network Access Control and 802.1X: Advantages, Constraints and Capabilities” by Spire Security.

-Also watch this video which shows how ForeScout CounterACT provides strong port control with or without 802.1x1X and how CounterACT enhances 802.1X so that it is truly enterprise-ready.
+Also watch this video which shows how ForeScout CounterACT provides strong port control with or without 802.1X and how CounterACT enhances 802.1X so that it is truly enterprise-ready.

 The 802.1X protocol is inherently ungraceful in the way that it handles new endpoints that lack supplicants, such as printers.
-This is one of the drawbacks to 802.X and why many ForeScout customers large enterprises do not utilize 802.1xpurchase a NAC product such as CounterACT that works around these problems and provides automated remediation.
+This is one of the drawbacks to 802.1X and why many ForeScout customers do not utilize 802.1X.

 Some of the fundamental issues with DHCP enforcement include: